ryan258/ai_story_marketing/masterplan.md

 ## 2. Current Status 📊

-We have implemented the core functionality of our system, including story generation, evaluation, marketing analysis, and PDF generation.
+We have implemented the core functionality of our system, including story generation, evaluation, story improvement, marketing analysis, and PDF generation.
 We've also integrated multiple AI models (Llama, GPT-4, and Claude) and improved our testing suite.

 ## 3. Completed Features ✅